 Make sure to be clear in your communications with your coworkers.
 Remember, tone isn’t well-conveyed through email or chat, and can be misconstrued if you aren’t crystal clear.
 If it’s easier to communicate face-to-face, try a video call or video chat platform such as Google Hangouts, GoToMeet or, of course, Zoom.

-Tips for Working Remotely: Enjoy Your Extra Time
+Enjoy Your Extra Time

 According to the U.S. Census, the average daily commute to work for Americans is about 26 minutes one-way.
 That adds up to almost an hour per day, and for those who work five days a week, that’s 5 hours of free time you’ve gained.